coil pack

 A faulty coil pack is generally a minor problem and is a relatively easy fix.
 However, it can cause further damage in the long run as it interrupts the engine’s operation.
 In the long run, it may cause damage to the air intake system, the head gasket, and even the catalytic converter as the misfires can affect engine temperatures and emissions.

 If you have a bad coil pack, it’s a good idea to replace them as soon as possible.
 They can cost as high as $450 but should be a lot less in most cars.
 Even if it’s still a bit steep, you can save some money by replacing them yourself as you won’t have to pay for labor costs.
 This can save you as much as $150!
-Hopefully, this post has helped you learn more about coil packs as well as how to replace them if yours have gone bad.
+Hopefully, this post has helped you learn more about coil packs as well as how to replace them if yours has gone bad.

 Coil Pack